 More tips on visiting Valley of the Temples

 Take the small train (if you need to).
 If the walk around the site gets too much, there’s a small train that will take you to the main sites.
-It costs €2 ($2 / £1.80)* per person one way, but worth it if the heat gets too much.
+It costs €2 ($2 / £1.80)* per person one way.
 A fun alternative you may want to consider is this e-scooter tour.
 It’s a 2-hour tour on an electric scooter, and a comfortable way to navigate the grounds.

 Refreshments are expensive at Valley of the Temples.
 It’ll come as little surprise reading this that food and refreshments cost more on the site.
 To give you an idea, we spent €8 ($8.80 / £7.30) on 2 standard size orange juices.
 Outside the site, this wouldn’t cost you more than €4 ($4.40 / £3.60).

-When is a good time to visit Valley of the Temples?
+A good time to visit Valley of the Temples

 In general, I always prefer visiting Sicily in May or even late September / early October.
 The temperatures are still warm, yet comfortable, and with less crowds.